 The process can take a minute depending on the speed of your drive — when complete, you’ll have new unallocated space shown next to the corresponding physical drive in the bottom half of the Disk Management screen.

 Step 4: Right-click the unallocated space and select New Simple Volume from the resulting menu.

 Step 6: It’s wise to format new and old drives when creating a new partition.
 When given the option, select to do so.
-For File System, select NTFS.
+For File System, choose NTFS.
 The ExFAT option is often used for portable devices.
-You can also add a volume label (a name) if you want.
+You can also add a volume label (a name) should you desire.
 You can leave the allocation unit size at default.
-Select Quick Format if you are short on time.
-A full format is rarely required.
+Select Quick Format if you are short on time — it rarely requires a full format.

-With tools for moving and resizing partitions, wiping them clean, and altering labels and designations, EaseUS’s Partition Master Free is a great tool enjoyed by millions of users around the world.
-It even comes with a Partition Recovery Wizard, which can help you recover lost or deleted partitions after a hard drive failure.
+EaseUS’s Partition Master Free is a great tool enjoyed by millions of users worldwide.
+It features means for moving and resizing partitions, wiping them clean, and altering labels and designations.
+It even comes with a Partition Recovery Wizard, so you can recover lost or deleted partitions after a hard drive failure.

 Mini Tool has a free version that comes with a plentiful array of features to complement its primary partitioning mechanism.
 It lets you freely convert file systems without formatting a drive.
 It also allows you to test out how dependable your hard drive is through a thorough process of sector-by-sector examination.

 While GParted has fewer features than competitor partition managers, its best attribute is its compatibility with various systems and formats.
 It also lets you make and resize partitions.